alarm-redist/redist/cran-comments.md

 There are no reverse dependencies to check.

 ## Additional Notes
-* Skips a single testthat test that is causing infinite run times on Solaris.
+* Skips a test on Linux that seems to cause the noLD issue.